Ignite99/Line_Counter/README.md

 File path: ./test-libs/Osiris/GUI.cpp
 ```

-According to my implementation it is thus 30 files as seen below, tallied up correctly with me physically checking said folder of the files:
+According to my implementation it is thus 30 files as seen above and below, tallied up correctly with me physically checking said folder
+from the files around 28 times as well:
 ```
 ./test-libs/Osiris/
 -------------------------------------------------------------------------------